 “I probably am still quite sensitive, but not as bad as I was.”

-Our treatment on the roads has become something we put up with, in order to continue cycling; part of the cycling background, an almost taken-for-granted part of ‘what cycling is’.
-The invisibility of our strategies might play a part in the reproduction of the dominant transport order.)
+Our treatment on the roads has become something we put up with, in order to keep cycling; part of the cycling background, an almost taken-for-granted part of ‘what cycling is’.
+Does, I wonder, the invisibility of the strategies we use to keep going play a part in the reproduction of the dominant transport order?

 I ride Fabian’s evening commute with him, back home from work.